geomagpy/MARTAS/README.md

 b) Check /etc/martas/broker.cfg   ("broker" might be replaced if you use have chosen a different name)

         $ nano /etc/martas/broker.cfg

+c) Adding a start option to crontab

+   In case that the MARCOS collector process hangs up or gets terminated by an unkown reason it is advisable to add a start option to crontab, which starts the collector in case it is not running any more

+   Add the following line to /etc/crontab

+      12  0  *  *  *  root    /etc/init.d/collect-broker start

 ### 6.2 Running the collection sytem